dpcasady/multiple-domains-with-analytics/readme.txt

 1. Make sure that your DNS settings are configured correctly so that all of your domains are pointing to the same location.
 2. Upload `cmt-multiple-domains` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Go to the options panel under the 'Settings' menu and add your list of domains and optional analytics account numbers.
+4. Go to the options panel under the 'Settings' menu and add your list of domains and optional Google Analytics codes.

 == Changelog ==